apocalyptech/bl3cosmetics-theme/README.md

 # About This Fork

-This is a fork of the [mmistakes/minimal-mistakes](https://github.com/mmistakes/minimal-mistakes) Jekyll theme which is going to be used for my bl3cosmetics repo.
+This is a fork of the [mmistakes/minimal-mistakes](https://github.com/mmistakes/minimal-mistakes) Jekyll theme which is going to be used for <https://apocalyptech.github.io/bl3cosmetics/>.
 It's not an official Github fork 'cause I've already forked the project once, and apparently that's the limit for that.